juxt/astro-website/src/pages/blog/kent-beck-podcast.md

 When systems are sympathetic and forgiving to users, they feel a greater sense of safety.
 That can only be a good thing.

-This JUXT Cast episode is also available on Pinecast: https://pnc.st/s/juxt-cast/736d5a29/juxt-cast-special-with-kent-beck
+This JUXT Cast episode is also available on [Pinecast](https://pnc.st/s/juxt-cast/736d5a29/juxt-cast-special-with-kent-beck).

 Happy listening!